 Considering Disadvantages Of A Townhouse

-Some people may also prefer the approach of a traditional condo complex or building, where exterior spaces are usually collectively, rather than individually, maintained.
-That can mean less work and less time spent managing contractors for individual homeowners.
+Some people might also find that the approach of a conventional condo complex or building, in which the exterior spaces are typically maintained collectively rather than individually, is more to their liking.
+For individual homeowners, this could mean less work and less time spent managing their various contractors.

 The Disadvantages of Living in a Townhouse

-On the flip side, townhomes are often easier to rent out than single-family homes.
-When you decide to buy again, you may be able to rent it out and pick up an additional income stream.
+On the other hand, townhomes are typically simpler to rent out than single-family homes are.
+[Citation needed] If you ever make the decision to buy a home again, you might be able to rent it out and generate an additional stream of income that way.

 The financial benefits of townhomes are comparable to those of single-family homes in the same neighborhoods; however, townhomes can typically be purchased for a lower price.
 The shared walls that are common to townhomes help prevent heat loss, which in turn leads to lower monthly utility bills for townhome owners.
 In addition, the upfront costs of maintaining a townhome are likely to be lower than the upfront costs associated with a single-family dwelling.